-Remodeling the kitchen
+Remodeling the Kitchen

 Curb appeal is incredibly important when trying to sell a home.
 Replacing the 1,250 sq. ft. of the existing siding with new vinyl siding, including all trim would run an average of about $12,013 with an added home value of $9,694 and an 80.7% ROI.

 New paint is the easiest way to increase the value of your home; it adds a fresh, updated look for a fairly low price.
 The average cost for paint is $25.00 per gallon.
-Depending on the square footage of the home, people spend on average $917.00 to paint their entire home, which includes rollers, tape etc. This gives an impressive average ROI of112%.
+Depending on the square footage of the home, people spend on average $917.00 to paint their entire home, which includes rollers, tape, etc. This gives an impressive average ROI of112%.

 Creating a master suite will add an element of luxury to a home if done correctly.
-A 24×16-foot master bedroom suite, including a walk-in closet/dressing area and bathroom will cost an average of $111,245 with the added home value of $68,596 providing a 61.7% ROI.
+A 24×16-foot master bedroom suite, including a walk-in closet/dressing area and bathroom, will cost an average of $111,245 with the added home value of $68,596 providing a 61.7% ROI.

-Adding a deck
+Adding a Deck

 Having a nice outdoor space like a deck or a sunroom is always an added bonus to a home.
-The average cost of adding on a 16×20 wooden deck is $10,048 with added home value of $8,085 resulting in an 80.5% ROI.
+The average cost of adding on a 16×20 wooden deck is $10,048 with an added home value of $8,085 resulting in an 80.5% ROI.